-Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
+Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
+A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery. certificated staff providing A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
 A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
-Staff-to-student ratio of certificated staff providing direct services to students A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
-A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.

-2024-25 Total Expenditures Table
+2025-26 Total Expenditures Table

 LCAP Year 1.
 Projected LCFF Base Grant (Input Dollar Amount) 2.
 Projected LCFF Supplemental and/or Concentration Grants (Input Dollar Amount) 3.
-Projected Percentage to Increase or Improve Services for the Coming School Year (2 divided by 1) LCFF Carryover - Percentage (Input Percentage from Prior Year) Total Percentage to Increase or Improve Services for the Coming School Year (3 + Carryover %) Totals \$33,497,962.00 \$13,573,542.00 40.521% 0.000% 40.521%

-Totals LCFF Funds Other State Funds Local Funds Federal Funds Total Funds Total Personnel Total Non-personnel Totals \$45,122,682.00 \$424,794.00 \$45,547,476.00 \$26,198,386.00 \$19,349,090.00
+Projected Percentage to Increase or Improve Services for the Coming School Year (2 divided by 1) LCFF Carryover - Percentage (Input Percentage from Prior Year) Percentage nput Percentage from School Year Totals \$33,497,962.00 \$13,573,542.00 40.521% 0.000% 40.521% Totals LCFF Funds Other State Funds Local Funds Federal Funds Total Funds Total Personnel Total Non-personnel Totals \$45,122,682.00 \$0.00 \$0.00 \$424,794.00 \$45,547,476.00 \$26,198,386.00 \$19,349,090.00